thewhitetulip/web-dev-golang-anti-textbook/README.md

   fencing](https://help.github.com/articles/creating-and-highlighting-code-blocks/),
   single line of code can be indented using tabs or by backticks.

-Written with love in India with help from the Internet.
+Written with love and affection in India with help from the Internet.

 ## License